 Can You Bring Nail Clippers on a Plane?

-Navigating through airport security can often be a puzzling process, especially when it comes to understanding what items you can bring on board.
-One such item that travelers frequently question is nail clippers.
-Despite their innocuous purpose, the rules about flying with these personal grooming tools aren’t always clear.
+When Aidan and I are packing for a trip we are often puzzled when trying to work out what items we can bring on board.
+One such item is nail clippers.
+While they seem like an everyday thing to have, the rules about flying with personal grooming tools aren’t always clear.
 In this guide, we’ll unpack the regulations about taking nail clippers on a plane, covering everything from the policies for carry-on and hold luggage, to international flight regulations, and even tips on how to pack them.

 The TSA’s Stance on Nail Clippers